|Objective||Measure the facade elements of a newly built house: walls, window finish, terrace ceiling, roof|

 |Hardware||Intel i7 8700, 16 GB of RAM, dual Radeon rx580, SSD drive|

 The construction industry is known for its complexity.
 One construction project will have a number of organizations engaged.
 The client can be a property developer, a private company or an individual.
 At different stages the works will be carried out by different entities: construction consultants, main contractors and subcontractors.
 Main contractor ensures that the finished building reflects the quality laid out in the project brief, is on time and within budget.
-Measuring building facades from images can be of a great help.
+Building facades with photogrammetry means measuring building facades from images which can be of great help.

-Unfortunately, the often occurrence is that none of these criteria are met.
+Unfortunately, sometimes none of these criteria are met.
 Going over the original agreed budget is one of the main issues.
 How can you check if the main contractor completed the works as he states?
 How can you do it in a quick and competent way?

 Building analysis from pictures – it’s a fast, accurate and safe way to check the building’s exterior works.